 It’s a big day for LGBTQ equality, and I thought it seemed like a good occasion to share my Small Business.
 Big Pride.
-InTENtional List, which includes a variety of LGBTQ-owned small businesses that inspire me every day.
+InTENtional List of LGBTQ-owned small businesses in Seattle which includes a variety of LGBTQ-owned small businesses that inspire me every day.
 I hope that you will join me in celebrating and amplifying the LGBTQ-owned small businesses you love by creating and sharing your InTENtional List.

 At the end of the month, Intentionalist will publish a Small Business.
 Big Pride.
 InTENtional List based on the top ten businesses that are shared on individual lists.